 Guys!
 I have been soooo excited to show you this Ruffle Shirt DIY.
 Today’s tutorial is a more feminine, pretty take on your basic t-shirt refashion.
 Is it just me or often, do t-shirt refashions start to look a little unfinished and sloppy?
-With this DIY, I’ll walk you through each step to create a polished, more finished look you’ll be excited to wear all summer long.
+With this DIY, I’ll walk you through each step to create a polished, more finished look you’ll be excited to wear every day.

 The more cute little projects I complete, the more fun it is to get dressed each morning.
 Today, I wore this ruffle shirt with the leather earrings from THIS POST and the Oversize Fringe Clutch in THIS POST.
 There’s a level of fun that you just don’t experience from standard store-bought clothes.
 Maybe I’m alone here but I’m guessing since you’re reading this blog…. you feel the same way too. 😉

 My supply lists are completely shoppable for your convenience!
 Just click any aff. link below to get everything you need to complete this project without adding extra errands to your day.

 - Grid Ruler

 - Fabric Shears – these are my favorite!

 Get your supplies ready and set aside about a half hour to complete this project.

 Start out by laying your t-shirt flat on a table.
 For this DIY, you’ll want the biggest shirt you can find since the scraps are going to create the ruffles.